huginandmunin/aws-stepfunction-parallel-lambda/README.md

 ```
 The message should appear in your email.

-We're only going to use this one topic for the demo.
+We're only going to generate this one topic for the demo.
 In production you might have a topic for each GroupID.

 ### 4. Create IAM roles for the lambda functions